 What is antiphospholipid syndrome?

-Antiphospholipid syndrome (APS), sometimes known as ‘sticky blood’, is an autoimmune disease which affects the blood and its ability to clot.
-An overactive immune system produces antiphospholipid antibodies (aPL) which cause the blood to clot too quickly both in veins and arteries.
+Antiphospholipid syndrome (APS) is an autoimmune disease which affects the blood and its ability to clot.
+An overactive immune system produces antiphospholipid antibodies (aPL), which cause the blood to clot too quickly both in veins and arteries.

-As blood flows through the entire body, antiphospholipid syndrome can present a wide variety of symptoms, not all of them as serious as stroke or heart attack.
+As blood flows through the entire body, antiphospholipid syndrome can present a wide variety of symptoms, not all as serious as stroke or heart attack.

-People from all ages, including children can have APS, but it tends to mainly affect the 20-50 year old age group and women more so than men.
-In the UK, it is estimated that around 1 in 100 people have the disorder but it is significantly under-diagnosed.
+People of all ages, including children, can have APS, but it tends to mainly affect the 20-50-year-old age group and women more so than men.
+One study has shown that 1 in 2000 people have the disorder, but it is still believed to be significantly under-recognised and under-diagnosed.

 There are two main types of APS:

 - Primary antiphospholipid syndrome - the condition is not linked to any other disease and develops in isolation.